urbantrout/docs/en/templating/variables/categorymodel.md

-CategoryModel
+Category Model
 ============

-Whenever you’re dealing with a [category](/en/categories.md) in your template, you’re actually working with a CategoryModel object.
+Whenever you’re dealing with a [category](/en/categories.md) in your template, you’re actually working with a Category Model object.

 ## Simple Output

-Outputting a CategoryModel object without attaching a property or method will return the category’s title:
+Outputting a Category Model object without attaching a property or method will return the category’s title:

 ```twig
 <h1>{{ category }}</h1>